rrooggiieerr/homeassistant-benqprojector/README.md

 ### Network connected projectors

 The commands as described above should also work over a network connection, however I don't own such projector and have implemented the network functionality using a serial to network bridge.
 The network support for native networked BenQ projectors is thus experimental.
 Let me know if your network connected BenQ projector works.

 Example of a serial to network bridge using a serial to TTL converter and a Wemos C3 Mini:

 <img src="https://raw.githubusercontent.com/rrooggiieerr/homeassistant-benqprojector/main/serial%20to%20network%20bridge.png">

 It has to be said that a direct serial conection to the projector is much more responsive than using a network connection, at least when using a serial to network bridge.
 Maybe this is different on a native networked BenQ projector or using ethernet instead of WiFi.

 ### PJLink

 This integration does **not** implement the PJLink protocol, but a proparitary BenQ protocol instead.
 The PJLink protocol is covered by it's own integration:

 [Home Assistant PJLink integration](https://www.home-assistant.io/integrations/pjlink/)

 ## Supported projectors

-The following devices are known to work:
+The following projectors are known to work:

 * MW519
 * TH585
+* W1070
 * W1100
 * W1110
 * X3000i

-The following device are not tested but use te same protocol according to the documentation:
+The following projectors are not tested but use te same protocol according to the documentation:

 Others in the L, P, T, W and X Series